SAMU Social

-A SAMU Social is a municipal humanitarian emergency service in several cities in France and worldwide whose purpose is to provide care and medical ambulatory aid and nursing to homeless people and people in social distress.
+A SAMU Social (Service d'Aide Mobile d'Urgence) is a municipal humanitarian emergency service in several cities in France and worldwide whose purpose is to provide care and medical ambulatory aid and nursing to homeless people and people in social distress.
 This is partially accomplished via mobile units which distribute food, hot drinks, blankets, etc.

 Its nickname has been not well accepted because it bears confusion with a SAMU (Service d'Aide Médicale Urgente), which is an ambulance service.

 The SAMU Social de Paris lists the following goals as its mission: